Overview of tertiary entrance in Australia

 University entrance for Queensland students

-Obtaining an Overall Position (OP) is the primary pathway for Year 12 students to pursue tertiary studies in Queensland.
-However, there are also other options available to students seeking entrance to tertiary studies.
+Obtaining an Overall Position (OP) is the primary pathway for students completing Year 12 in 2019 to pursue tertiary studies in Queensland.

-Further information about tertiary entrance requirements in Queensland is available on the Queensland Curriculum and Assessment Authority website.
+More information about tertiary entrance is available on the Queensland Curriculum and Assessment Authority website.

 Tertiary entrance for South Australian students